mas-bandwidth/gafferongames/content/post/physics_in_3d.md

 Vectors are a mathematical type representing an array of numbers.
 A three dimensional vector has three components x, y and z.
 Each component corresponds to a dimension.
 In this article x is left and right, y is up and down, and z is forward and back.

-In C++ we will implement vectors using a struct as follows:
+In C++ we implement vectors using a struct as follows:

 <pre>
     struct Vector